Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Method

 The goal of MTDP is to directly output several independent dense prediction maps.
-Previous works including decoder focused and encoder focused pay more attention to the design space of a cross task interaction.
-There are two main problems: One is the huge computation cost and affinity memory in case of the cross task even only one scale considered.
-The other is the complex pipeline for modeling each decoder such as NAS.
-Moreover, \textit{how to adapt vision transformer for MTDP is still an open question.} To tackle those two problems and explore a new vision transformer architecture for MTDP, we present a multi-query Transformer.
+Previous works, including decoder-focused and encoder-focused, pay more attention to the design space of a cross-task query interaction.
+There are two main problems: one is the huge computation cost and affinity memory in the case of the cross-task, even though only one scale is considered.
+The other is the complex pipeline for modeling each decoder, such as NAS.
+Moreover, \textit{how to adapt a vision transformer for MTDP is still an open question.} To tackle those two problems and explore a new vision transformer architecture for MTDP, we present a multi-query Transformer.